dongwook9805/find-my-hospital/README.md

 Find My Hospital is an MVP that helps Korean users enter symptoms, map them to likely medical departments with GPT-5, and jump straight to Naver Map searches.
 The project ships with:

-- Supabase Edge Function (`search`) that orchestrates GPT-5 (server-side key), builds Naver search URLs, adds CORS, and logs usage.
+- Supabase Edge Function (`search`) that orchestrates GPT-5 (server-side key), builds Naver search URLs (optionally scoped to a region), adds CORS, and logs usage.
 - SQL migration to create a `queries` table for simple analytics.
 - React (Vite + TypeScript) frontend designed for deployment on GitHub Pages.